 Unlike current drug therapies that have limited access to the brain, our proprietary drugs readily cross the blood-brain-barrier (BBB) to gain unfettered access to intractable primary and metastatic malignant brain tumors.
 Unlike structurally similar phenothiazines, our proprietary drugs lack the dopaminergic activity and dose-limiting toxicities that cause CNS side effects in patients.
 Because of their unique re-engineered chemical structure, our proprietary drugs have a lower risk of causing life-threatening cardiac arrhythmias including severe ventricular tachycardia, QTc interval prolongation and torsades de pointes.

 The Company has completed studies that demonstrate that its lead thioridazine-like drugs are cytotoxic against multiple drug-resistant tumors and multiple types of self-renewing cancer stem cells at clinically-relevant concentrations.
-Our proprietary drugs are protected by patents in the United States and several European countries.
+Our technology is protected by trade secrets and patents.
+Our proprietary drugs are protected by patents issued in the United States and several European countries.